ComputationalRadiationPhysics/openPMD-standard/EXT_BeamPhysics.md

 - `RFphase`
   - type Optional *(real)*
   - description: Phase offset for oscillating fields.
 See the equation above.
 Default is zero.
 Note that the units are `2 pi` and not `radians`.

+- `axisLabels`
+  - type: Required *(string array)*
+  - description: Array of axis labels.
+See the OpenPMD standard for more details.
+For the fields here, and with Fortran-like ordering of the grid, the labels will be `["z", "y", "x"]` or `["z", "theta", "r"]`.
+For C-like ordering of the grid, the labels will be in opposite order.

 Per-grid `External Fields Group` Records
 ----------------------------------------